moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 - Create a new session for each new websocket conneciton
 - Will try to reconnect to the shiny app automatically when the websocket connection drops.
 If reconnection repeatedly fails and reaches the maximum number of attempts, a window will be appear asking the user to trigger a manual reconnect.

-Majority of the shiny apps hosted on CP are using this version,  the current tag for this docker image is `593291632749.dkr.ecr.eu-west-1.amazonaws.com/rshiny:r4.1.3-shiny0.0.6`
+The majority of the shiny apps hosted on Cloud Platform use this version.
+The current tag for this docker image is `593291632749.dkr.ecr.eu-west-1.amazonaws.com/rshiny:r4.1.3-shiny0.0.6`